artem-korolev/prismajs-mongodb-graphql-aws-lambda-starter-kit/README.md

 # PrismaJS with TypeScript + MongoDB + Lerna + AWS Lambda + Serverless

-Starter kit for quick start with Typescript, Lerna, GraphQL and MongoDB locally and deploy to AWS Lamdba + MongoDB Shared Cloud using GitHub Actions.
+Starter kit for quick start with Typescript, Lerna, GraphQL and MongoDB locally and deploy to AWS Lambda + MongoDB Shared Cloud using GitHub Actions.

 ## Technologies used